microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/externalconnection-put-items.md

 ## <a name="request-body"></a>Corpo da solicitação

-No corpo da solicitação, forneça uma representação JSON de um objeto [externalItem](../resources/externalitem.md) ou [externalfile](../resources/externalfile.md) .
+No corpo da solicitação, forneça uma representação JSON de um objeto [externalItem](../resources/externalitem.md) .
 A carga é limitada a 4 MB.

 ### <a name="creating-an-externalitem"></a>Criar um externalItem